jeanpaulattard/json-to-properties/README.md

 ### -s, --spaces

 Accepts a number value identifying the number of spaces used within the output .json file.
-This is used in relation with `-r`
+This is used in relation with `-r, --reverse`

 Run using